redocmath/redocmath.github.io/_posts/2024-06-01-Tournament-of-Towns-2023-2024.md

 ![Geometry Meme](https://images2.memedroid.com/images/UPLOADED27/51a6caa51e932.jpeg)

 Recently, however, I realized my terrible geometrical skills and started to try more geometry problems rather than avoiding them.
-I feel proud of myself because I solved Problems 4 and 5 at this time, and this is why problem-solving is more meaningful for me—**impressive and fun**.
+I feel proud of myself because I solved Problems 4 at this time, and this is why problem-solving is more meaningful for me—**impressive and fun**.